munificent/magpie/doc/site/markdown/language/atomic-values.markdown

 A couple of escape characters are supported:

     :::magpie
-    "\n" // newline
+    "\n" // Newline.
-    "\"" // a quote
+    "\"" // A double quote character.
-    "\\" // a backslash
+    "\\" // A backslash.

 Their class is `String`.
 Magpie strings are implemented internally using Java strings, so they are represented in UTF-16 format, although that shouldn't generally affect you.
 Most string operations in Magpie deal in logical characters, not bytes.

 <p class="future">
 Right now, getting a character out of a string returns another single-character string.
-Eventually, character will be an atomic type in Magpie too.
+Eventually, characters will be an atomic type in Magpie too.
 </p>

 ### Nothing